EqVIO: An Equivariant Filter for Visual Inertial Odometry: Introduction

 \item A novel VIO algorithm, \emph{EqVIO}, is proposed that combines a simple feature-tracking front-end and basic outlier rejection with an equivariant filter implementation.
 EqVIO is shown to outperform state-of-the-art VIO algorithms in both speed and accuracy on both the popular EuRoC \cite{2016_burri_EuRoCMicroAerial} and the challenging UZH FPV \cite{2019_delmerico_AreWeReady} datasets.
 Our implementation of EqVIO is open source and publicly available under a GNU GPLv3 licence \footnote{\url{https://github.com/pvangoor/eqvio}}. \end{itemize}

+The proposed filter is in the class of invariant and equivariant observer designs.
+Analogous to previous IEKF solutions, it exploits the same $\SE_2(3)$ symmetry for estimation of the IMU position, attitude and velocity, and the provided estimate is statistically consistent.
+This is unsurprising since the EqF specialises to the IEFK when the system state can be identified with the symmetry Lie group and specific local coordinates are chosen \cite[Appendix B]{2023_vangoor_EquivariantFilterEqF}.
+However, the EqF framework used in this paper enables the application of $\SOT(3)$ as a symmetry to landmark estimation, which provides a powerful third-order approximation of the visual measurements, and cannot be applied in an IEKF setting.

-This work is an extension of \cite{2021_goor_EquivariantFilterVisual}, and improves over the previous version by; providing online calibration of IMU-camera extrinsics; including the robot pose estimation in the EqF directly; detailing the effect of symmetry on the linearisation of IMU error dynamics and visual measurements; and greatly expanding the experimental results to include more thorough comparisons with other state-of-the-art algorithms.
+This work is an extension of \cite{2021_vangoor_EquivariantFilterVisual}, and improves over the previous version by; providing online calibration of IMU-camera extrinsics; including the estimation of robot pose directly in the EqF rather than as a separate bundle adjustment step; detailing the effect of symmetry on the linearisation of IMU error dynamics and visual measurements; and greatly expanding the experimental results to include more thorough comparisons with other state-of-the-art algorithms and demonstrate filter consistency.